ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     // Pass the Request ID of a device management request JsonObject details = apiClient.getDeviceManagementRequestStatus(id);

 The response will contain more parameters and application needs to retrieve the JSON element *results* from the response to get the array of device statuses returned.
-Each row contains the status of the action whether the action is sucessful or not.
+Each row contains the status of the action whether the action is successful or not.
 The status is returned as integer and will contain one of the following possible values,

 * Success
 * In progress